Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Januari 2025 21.26.22 UTC
+- WIB: Senin, 6 Januari 2025 22.26.03 UTC
-- WITA: Senin, 6 Januari 2025 22.26.22 UTC
+- WITA: Senin, 6 Januari 2025 23.26.03 UTC
-- WIT: Senin, 6 Januari 2025 23.26.22 UTC
+- WIT: Selasa, 7 Januari 2025 00.26.03 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: motivational
+Kategori: friendship